 Year 10 Outdoor Education Program 2020

-The Year 10 Odyssey expedition is a mobile bushwalking journey over seven days through the ancient and beautiful landscape of Wooleen Station in the Murchison region of Western Australia.
+The Year 10 Outdoor Education program is a mobile bushwalking journey over seven days through the ancient and beautiful landscape of Wooleen Station in the Murchison region of Western Australia.
 Wooleen is a cattle station approximately 650 km north north-east of Perth and covers an area of half a million acres.

-The whole year 10 cohort travel to Wooleen together and upon arrival are divided in to 8 groups, with approximately 15 students in each group.
+The Year 10 cohort travel to Wooleen together and upon arrival are divided into eight groups, with approximately 15 students in each group.

 The expedition is largely student run and allows each group to set the tone of their trip based on knowledge and experiences gained on previous outdoor education programs.
 Each group will have two experienced Outdoor Educators who will facilitate and be responsive to each groups focus.